exonum/exonum-doc/src/get-started/design-overview.md

 All data in the Exonum blockchain is divided into two parts:

-- **Data storage**, which contains data structured into tables
+- **Data storage**, which contains data structured into objects.
+Objects represent high-level wrappers over the key-value store
-- **Transaction log**, i.e., the complete history of all transactions ever applied to the data storage
+- **Transaction log**, i.e., the complete history of all transactions ever applied to the data storage.

 As transactions include operations on the key-value storage such as creating a new value, or updating already saved values, the actual data storage state